-Spend a Saturday morning at one of Mindspace’s mini-retreats in Old St, Central London, where you can learn gentle, relaxing, mindfulness exercises.
+Spend a Saturday morning (9am-12pm) at one of Mindspace’s half-day retreats in Old St, Central London, where you can learn gentle, relaxing, mindfulness exercises.
 Train your mind to be more present, focused, peaceful and happy.
+Book online below.
+Suitable for beginners or a great refresher for those with some experience.

-9am-12pm: Bunhill Meeting House, Central London, EC1Y 8QQ (close to Old St Tube).
+Bunhill Meeting House, Quaker Court, Central London, EC1Y 8QQ (several minutes walk from Old St Tube).

 Take time out and learn to: